xavierb117/response-tally/README.md

 1. Compile the Java files by running `javac src/**/*.java`
 1. Run the main method of Tallyer by running `java -cp src Tallyer < responses.txt`

+## Submitting
+Once you have completed the below section (Modifying the Code), please open a Pull Request (PR).
+Please copy and paste your PR URL into Canvas to receive credit.

 ## Modifying the code

 ### Wave 1 (Required)
 Implement `tallyTopics`.
 Read the Javadoc carefully to understand what the method is meant to do.
 Make sure to compile your code each time before running it!